scottzach1/Project-Beans/project_requirement/project-requirement.md

 The rocket should feature the following properties to make it portable and easy to transport:

-- Contained within a single physical construct or kit.
+- Contained within a single kit.
-- Should weigh no more than 1.5kg as per the NZCAA regulations \[2]
+- Weigh no more than 1.5kg as per the NZCAA regulations \[2]
-- Should possess reasonable dimensions (_**TODO:**_ Insert numbers here)
+- Possess reasonable dimensions (_**TODO:**_ Insert numbers here)

 ##### Usability: Base Station Setup and Interactivity

-Before commencing with a launch, the rocket needs to establish a connection with the base station module.
-The base station module consists of a laptop to run the avionics package that will control the flight of the rocket, and a USB LoRa to enable bi-directional communication between the rocket and the laptop.
+Prior to commencing the launch sequence, the rocket needs to establish a connection with the base station module.
+The base station module consists of a laptop and LoRa receiver to transmit commands and queries as well as receive data.
 Base station setup should take 5 minutes maximum.

 ##### Usability: Pre-Usability: Flight Tuning

-A software platform should be provided to enable the user of the rocket to make quick changes to any aspect of the rocket, launch, and its flight that can be reasonably altered by means of software.
-This pre-flight tuning platform should be in the form of a basic input/output system to minimize the time required to make changes. **It is crucial that user input is validated** to prevent the system from entering an incorrect state.
+The system needs to facilitate quick changes to the control system for the different phases of flight, so that the flight characteristics can better meet those required for a specific launch.
+This pre-flight tuning interface should be in the form of a basic input/output system to minimize the time required to make changes. **It is crucial that user input is validated** to prevent the system from entering an incorrect state.